ptia/Quadricottero/README.md

 Its main features are:
 * Acrobatic and stabilized flight mode
 * Serial (bluetooth) settings manager for enabling log, changing PID constants, and so on
-* EEPROM saved PID constants
+* Easily editable, EEPROM saved PID constants
 * Time-saving, interrupt-driven radio reading
 * Some basic safety features
 * Android client (beta)